-Good business leaders understand that cross-training employees can yield several benefits for both the employees and the company that they work for: it offers flexibility within a company by giving your employees the abilities they need to temporarily fill in roles outside their primary job responsibilities.
+Good business leaders understand that cross-training employees can yield several benefits for both the employees and the company that they work for: it offers flexibility within a company by giving your employees the abilities they need to fill in roles outside their primary job responsibilities temporarily.

 IMPROVED EMPLOYEE AWARENESS OF ROLES AND FUNCTIONS WITHIN THE ORGANIZATION